 This is a disco classic.
 Hop on the dance floor and get moving in your iconic white boots, hoop earrings, and printed shift dress.

 2. A Groovy Jumpsuit

 Form and function come together in this fun jumpsuit, perfect for moving and grooving through the party.
-Just don't forget to add '70s-inspired accessories to your look (like clogs and oversized shades) to look psychedelic truly.
+Just don't forget to add '70s-inspired accessories to your look (like clogs and oversize shades) to look psychedelic.

 3. Slip Dress and Boots

-Bell sleeve dresses were one of the most iconic styles of the '70s.
-Pair it with mary jane heels and long necklaces to pay homage to the era.
+Bell-sleeve dresses were one of the most iconic styles of the '70s.
+Pair one with Mary Jane heels and long necklaces to pay homage to the era.

 6. Zip Jumpsuit

 A zipper and a flared leg are key ingredients for a classic jumpsuit with a '70s twist.
 Simply add a shearling coat and boots to finish off the look.